lawalatifat/financial_transaction_analysis/README.md

 Step v: Analyze the data to get insights (Research questions)

-1. Transaction volume in each month
+1. Transaction volume in each month of the year 2021
-2. How much was spent using different payment type
+2. How much was spent using different payment type?
-3. How much was spent by each customer per transaction type
+3. How much was spent by each customer per transaction type in 2020?
-4. Sum of transactions in each year
+4. Sum of transactions in each year.

 Step vi: Visualize the data